karmab/kcli/doc/index.md

  tunnel: true
 ```

-Default connection is done over ssh, or using qemu:///system if host is unset
+Default connection is done over ssh, or using qemu:///system if host is unset.

 The following parameters are specific to libvirt:

 - url: custom qemu uri, if you want to access a remote libvirt instance over tcp for instance
 - session Defaults to False.
-If you want ro use qemu:///session ( locally or remotely).
+If you want to use qemu:///session ( locally or remotely).
 Not recommended as it complicates access to the vm and is supposed to have lower performance

 ## Gcp